-- gradual replacement or upgrading of existing structures into super comfortable, efficient buildings that are passively and renewably powered, and rent or price moderated (with 815 North St. as an initial model beginning in 2007).
+- gradual replacement or upgrading of existing structures into super comfortable, efficient buildings that are passively and renewably powered, and rent or price moderated (with 815 North St. as an initial example).

-- replacement of many private vehicles with shared electric and utility vehicles
+- replacement of many private vehicles with shared electric and utility (eg ski-mountain travel) vehicles

 - repurposing of land that perhaps can serve the community better (as we did with Open Space) eg:

 - an asphalt street that is rarely traveled, that creates a "heat island" increasing cooling bills and carbon pollution, that stores cars that mostly sit idle while absorbing incomes and when used add thermal and toxic pollution and congestion,that concentrates storm water (there is no storm water capture along North St from the hill at top of 6th and North to 9th St-there is an inlet there at bottom).

 - right of ways without utilities now (road and ROW of 60' width) and set backs (25') used for lawns and non-native, ornamental landscaping treated with potable water and sometimes fertilizer and pesticides that requires time and money to maintain

 - A community with at least one coop, elements of cohousing and an ecovillage, and following the EcoDistricts protocol regarding: place, prosperity, health + wellness, connectivity, living infrastructure and resource protection.
 Learn more about these goals and their objectives and indicators.